luxploit/SkylightOS/README.md

 SkylightOS is a small, portable and extensible RTOS designed for a multitude of platforms.
 Skylight is designed to from the ground up, free from any arbitrary limitations of traditional platforms.
 Skylight can easily be ported to a device or general platform of your liking easily and is highly extensible for developers and users alike.

+**SkylightOS is not POSIX compliant by design**, this may be followed up in the future with a POSIX compliant subsystem but this is just a pipedream for now.

 For a Roadmap on Skylight's Development, check the [SkylightOS Milestone Roadmap](https://github.com/users/EthernalRaine/projects/2)

 <br>